Ruger 10/22: Collector's Series

 A limited-edition 50th Anniversary Collector's Series Carbine model was offered in 2014.
 It had a black alloy receiver with "1964-2014" special markings, 18.5" barrel, fiber optic sights, and a 25-round magazine.

 Collector's Series Second Edition

 In June 2015, Ruger announced a limited Second Edition of the Collector's Series 10/22 carbine.
 It features a dark grey version of Ruger's Modular Stock System found on the Ruger American Rimfire rifle, a protected non-glare blade front sight, ghost ring adjustable rear aperture sight, and a Picatinny rail.

+Collector's Series Sixth Edition

+Introduced in 2024, the Sixth Edition Ruger® Collector's Series 60th Anniversary 10/22® rifles feature a unique 60th Anniversary bolt marking and are accented with a red charging handle and trigger.
+The 60th Anniversary 10/22 ships in a Collector's Series box with a Sixth Edition Ruger Collector's Series metal street sign and pin.
+It is equipped with a Magpul Hunter X-22 polymer stock with an ergonomic grip, adjustable length of pull and comb height, multiple sling mounting options, a non-slip rubber buttpad, and M-LOK slots for accessory attachment.

 VLEH Target Tactical Rifle

 In 2009 Ruger also announced the Target Tactical Rifle model, a hybrid of the 10/22T and Ruger M77 Hawkeye Tactical rifle.
 V - Varmint barrel, L - Law + E - Enforcement model, H - Hogue stock.

 10/22 Takedown

 On March 28, 2012, Ruger introduced the 10/22 Takedown model.
 This model disassembles into barrel and action/buttstock components.
 It is shipped in a backpack style case that has room for the rifle, ammunition, and accessories.
 The MSRP is higher than the basic carbine models.
 The standard Takedown model has a brushed aluminum receiver made to resemble stainless steel and 18.5" barrel with a black synthetic stock.
 Also offered in a black alloy receiver and 16.12" threaded barrel with a flash suppressor or with a threaded, fluted target barrel.